-Antique grinders like this German-made Alexanderwerk #10 Model are grinding machines that are almost indestructible and were quality crafted more for function than for their good looks.
+Antique grinders are grinding machines that are almost indestructible and were quality crafted more for function than for their good looks.
 Although referred to as 'meat' grinders, these were also used for other foods such as nuts, onions, and other vegetables, depending on their cutting plate design.

-Generally, old grinders were made of cast iron, cast steel, and even aluminum, with precise internal parts that maintained their operating efficiency by being lubricated by the food that was inserted into its funnel.
-Some models did have bearings incorporated in their designs.
+Old grinders were made of cast iron, cast steel, and even aluminum, with precise internal parts that maintained their operating efficiency by being lubricated by the food that was inserted into its funnel.
+Some models did have bearings incorporated into their designs.

 Today, antique meat grinders are bargain finds, either for antique display purposes or to return these durable food preparation machines to full operating capacity for the remainder of their long lifespan.